 Karel Dujardin (aka Karel Du Jardin; Carel Dujardin; Carel du Jardin; Bokkebaart) (1626–1678)

-Etching on fine laid paper trimmed with a thread margin around the platemark and backed with a support sheet.
+Etching on fine buff laid paper trimmed along the image borderline with a narrow margin and backed with a support sheet.

 State ii (of ii) with the addition of the plate number.

 TIB 1.36 (186) (Leonard J Slatkes [ed.]
 1978, The Illustrated Bartsch: Netherlandish Artists, vol. 1, New York, Abaris Books, p.
 205, cat. no. 36 ); Hollstein 36 (F.W.H.
 Hollstein 1952, “Dutch and Flemish Etchings, Engravings and Woodcuts 1450–1700: Douffet–Floris”, vol. 6, Amsterdam, Menno Hertzberger, cat. no. 36).

 The British Museum offers the following description of this print: “A sheep resting near a trunk.
 A sheep resting, seen in three-quarter view with rear leg extended and head turned to the right, pieces of a felled tree at left and flies hovering above” (https://www.britishmuseum.org/collection/object/P_Sheepshanks-897).

 See also the description of this print offered by the Rijksmuseum: http://hdl.handle.net/10934/RM0001.COLLECT.38359.

 Condition: a well-printed impression trimmed around the image borderline with a narrow margin and laid onto a sheet of archival (millennium quality) washi paper.
 Beyond restored chips to the upper left and lower right edges, the sheet is in a good condition with no tears, holes, folds, abrasions, significant stains (but there is a faint mark from verso on back leg) or foxing.